 The Hatch Award for Distinguished Teaching recognizes faculty members for outstanding classroom teaching, assistance to students outside of class, mentoring, guiding students with individual projects, and/or advising extracurricular activities.
 Recipients of the award are uniquely able to engage students in their courses and build relationships with them that go beyond the classroom.
 These faculty members are role models and mentors, helping students achieve their highest potential.
 Through interactions with these faculty members, students gain a wider view of the world and a deeper sense of their ability to contribute to society.

 A portion of the purpose statement of Order of Omega is “To bring together members of the faculty, alumni, and student members of the institution's fraternities and sororities on a basis of mutual interest”.
 Influenced by the direct correlation to this portion of our founding purpose, the Delta Lambda Chapter of Order of Omega has established this recognition program to publicly identify and honor those alumni who have achieved top success within their professional area and have given back to their communities.
+The following are requirements for the Order of Omega Hall of Fame:

 - All nominees should have graduated at a minimum of 10 years ago from nominating year